geeksforsocialchange/gfsc-v2/_posts/2018-03-26-placecal-story-so-far.md

 I hope this article has given you an insight into not just the PlaceCal design process, but what we hope is the groundwork for a more connected way of delivering technology in a community context.
 In future pieces I’ll cover what we have planned for PlaceCal in 2018, and document this methodology that we’re calling Community Technology Partnerships.
 As it happens, we’re also starting a bus service…

 If you want to keep up to date then you can follow us here, on [Twitter](https://twitter.com/placecal) or [Facebook](https://www.facebook.com/placecal).
 If you’re an organisation looking to get involved in the platform, or a neighbourhood partnership, health provider or local authority who would like to have a chat with us about rolling our PlaceCal in your area, don’t hesitate to contact us by email: [support@placecal.org](mailto:support@placecal.org).
 The PlaceCal design and illustration is by the awesome [Squid](http://studiosquid.co.uk/).

+{% include kofi.html custom="Wanna come to our next party?
+Join our mailing list to get the latest news from us first!" %}

 Last updated 16th April 2019
 {: .updated}